CALL FOR MINISYMPOSIA

 Guidelines for Preparing a Minisymposium Proposal

-- Describe your minisymposium in not more than 100 words.
+- Abstract: Describe your minisymposium in not more than 100 words.
 The summary should be written to attract those who specifically work on your topic as well as those who work in related areas.
 It is suggested that you explain the problem area to be addressed by the speakers and why it is important in significant applications; identify current directions of research and methods being developed to solve problems, including their advantages and shortcomings; and describe the scope of your minisymposium.

-- Speakers: Provide the full name, affiliation, and address of each speaker and the title of his/her presentation.
+- Speakers: Provide full name, affiliation, and address of each speaker and the title of his/her presentation.